MaureenTalam/se-assignment-2-introduction-to-software-engineering-MaureenTalam/README.md

 Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
-Why is maintenance an essential part of the software lifecycle?
+Why is maintenance an essential part of the software lifecycle??
 Software maintenance is all about what happens after the software is delivered.
 It involves a bunch of activities that aim to fix bugs, improve functionality, and make sure it can adapt to changing requirements and environments.

 Different types of maintainance activities:

 - Corrective Maintenance: This is all about fixing defects and bugs that mess with the software's proper operation.
 - Adaptive Maintenance: Sometimes, the software needs to be modified to accommodate changes in the operating environment.
 For example, when there are hardware upgrades or new software dependencies.
 - Perfective Maintenance: This type of maintenance is all about enhancing the software's functionality, usability, performance, and security.